 It is recommended for individuals such as certain health care workers and people in close contact with someone who has a weakened immune system.
 This is to reduce the risk of spreading the infection to those at risk.

 For example, if you were having chemotherapy treatment, it would be recommended that non-immune children close to you are given the chickenpox vaccination.
 The vaccine would also be recommended if you were about to start work in a radiotherapy department and you had no previous history of chickenpox.

 It has been shown that nine out of 10 children vaccinated with a single dose will develop immunity against chickenpox.
 A two-dose schedule is recommended, as it gives an even better immune response.

 The vaccination is not as effective after childhood.
 It’s estimated that three-quarters of teenagers and adults who are vaccinated will develop immunity against chickenpox.

-If you are worried your child has a rash that could be chickenpox, check out this childhood rashes slideshow to see if the rash is a typical symptom of chickenpox or another childhood condition.
+If you are worried your child has a rash that could be chickenpox, please call us.